We're Here For You!

 Our counselors and advisers are available to assist you and to answer your questions on a variety of topics, including graduation and degree requirements, educational plans, academic progress and probation – and more.

 Many academic programs and Learning Communities have their own counselors.
-Students who aren't in the programs below should visit the general Counseling and Advising Center.
+Students who aren't in the programs listed below should visit the general Counseling and Advising Center.
 To find a counselor, click on the blue weblink for the description that sounds like you.

 For mental health counseling, please contact the Psychological Services office.